 Content held by the EIDC is intended for long-term preservation.
 However, in some cases items may be withdrawn.
 Reasons for withdrawal might include:

-- Proven copyright violation or plagiarism
+- Proven copyright or licence violation or plagiarism

 - Falsifed research

 - Legal requirements